mac1116/Lab-Exam-Library-Book-Management-System/README.md

 Uses a Book class with OOP concepts such as attributes and methods

-OOP Concepts Used

-Class and Objects

-Encapsulation

-Methods inside a class

-Attributes

-List of objects
+Includes try and except to handle invalid user inputs

+Allows adding multiple books

+Shows only available books when borrowing

+Shows only borrowed books when returning

-Methods in Class Book
+### Methods in Class Book

 borrow_book() – marks a book as unavailable